Port of Kismayo: Overview

 Kismayo's large docks are situated on a peninsula on the Somali Sea coast.
 Formerly one of the Bajuni Islands, the peninsula was subsequently connected by a narrow causeway when the modern Port of Kismayo was built in 1964 with U.S. assistance.
-In 1966 the CIA's Intelligence Handbook for Special Operations - Somali Republic described the port as mainly an outlet for bananas and other agricultural produce.
+In 1966 the CIA's Intelligence Handbook for Special Operations – Somali Republic described the port as mainly an outlet for bananas and other agricultural produce.
 Only vessels of "very shallow draft" could be accommodated; deep-water ships had to be served by lighters in the open roadstead.
 Four protected berths to serve 10,000 ton vessels with drafts of up to 31 feet were part of a port expansion programme.
 A power plant, water system, and handling equipment were to be constructed by 1967.

-The port served as a base for the Somali Navy as well as the Soviet Navy after the military coup in Somalia in 1969.
+The port served as a base for the Somali Navy as well as the Soviet Navy after the 1969 Somali coup d'état.
 Somalia and the United States jointly refurbished the port in 1984 after significant wear to the 2070 ft four-berth, marginal wharf at the harbor required major renovations to maintain operations.

 The Port of Kismayo was officially brought under the Juba Interim Administration in August 2013.
 Per agreement, management of the facility was scheduled to be transferred to the Somali Federal Government after a period of six months.
 Revenues and resources generated from the seaport will, like the Kismayo airport, be earmarked for Jubaland's service delivery and security sectors as well as local institutional development.